The Kitty Story

-Because we knew that Bob was destined to live an un-naturally short life I created a mosaic of him that hangs where we can see him and be reminded of just how beamie he was.
+Because we knew that Bob was destined to live an unnaturally short life, I created a mosaic of him that hangs where we can see him and be reminded of just how beamy he was.

 I began this piece in 2013.
 I thought it had a different focus.
 I kept it in my draft section not knowing what to do with it.
 I can now publish it because I know the ending.
 It has to do with mental health issues.

-More and more we as human beings are discovering the power of unconditional love with our pots.
+More and more, we as human beings are discovering the power of unconditional love with our pets.
 We are finding that they are sensitive to many powerful emotions we, as humans, display.
 I’ve seen this with Penelope.
 If I’m really feeling sick she will come and be my protector.